bytecodealliance/rfcs/0000-benchmark-suite.md

 <!-- What other designs have been considered and what is the rationale for chosing -->
 <!-- the one proposed? -->

-## Why not reuse existing an existing benchmark suite?
+## Why not reuse an existing benchmark suite?

 There are a handful existing WebAssembly benchmark suites: